Tabletop Game / The Strange

 - Psychic Powers: One of the many power sources available to natives of the recursions.

-- The Soulless: Most inhabitants of a recursion are this.
+- The Soulless: Most inhabitants of a recursion don't possess actual consciousness.
 Those with actual sentience and the ability to comprehend the Strange's existence are said to have "the spark".

 - Teleporters and Transporters: Translation, gates, and more.
 There's half a dozen different ways to navigate the Strange.